Where To Go For A Graduation Dinner guide image

 photo credit: Karolina Wiercigroch

-By our calculations, you’ve only got 72 hours left to ride the whole “I’m the golden child” wave, so take this opportunity to eat some of the best dim sum in the city—and don’t be polite with the ordering, you just graduated remember?
-This Baker Street spot’s lengthy dim sum menu is legendary for good reason.
-It ranges from the familiar (prawn cheung fun, say) to the fancy (crispy rolls with scallop and foie gras), so don’t be surprised that it can easily add up to west London club prices.
-That said, you’ve earned some dim sum with a difference.
+Royal China Club is a smart choice if you are looking to spoil or be spoiled.
+The Baker Street spot’s lengthy dim sum menu is legendary for good reason.
+It ranges from the familiar (prawn cheung fun, say) to the fancy (crispy rolls with scallop and foie gras), so don’t be surprised that it can easily add up to west London prices.
+That said, this is some of the best dim sum in the city.

 RESERVE A TABLE